 Kontakt der Kontinenten offers NGO’s who organize meetings concerning a more sustainable and just society a stage.
-On 23 and 24 October we offer the stage to the Oxfam Reseach Network organizing the conference:
+On 23 and 24 October 2017 we offered the stage to the Oxfam Reseach Network organizing the conference:

 Evidence for influencing conference